kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/how/docs_build.md

 To support rapid editing of documentation, {{ formal_name }} has a "live preview" mode.

-/// warning | The live preview will build with warnings!
+/// admonition | The live preview will build with warnings!
+    type: warning

 The live serve is available for iterating on your documentation updates.
 While you're in the process of updating things, you may introduce a markup issue.
 Issues considered a `WARNING` will cause a standard build to fail, however, the live serve is set up to indicate warnings in the console output, while continuing to build.
 This allows you to iterate without needing to restart the live preview.